clevertech/authentication-service/README.md

 ### To be done regarding security

-- Protection against brute force attacks slowing down the server response and adding reCAPTCHA:
+- Protection against brute force attacks slowing down the server response:
   - From same IP
   - To the same login
   - Using the same password